keystonejs/prisma-day-2021-workshop/README.md

 ✅ Next build super user authorization to keystone, allowing SSR/SSG/ISR tunneling.

 ```
-A shout out to @Jed for explaining the keystone way.
+A shout out to @jed for explaining the keystone way.
 Ready for exhaustive testing.
 Bug reports welcome!